krishnakanthpps/PerfDashboard/README.md

   Other folders in /usr/local include include, Cellar, Library, opt, lib, bin, sbin, man.
   So a better location may be <strong>/usr/local/opt</strong>?

+   A machine must have at least 85% disk space free to avoid <strong>low disk watermark</strong> errors.

 5. Once expanded, archive the installer folder and delete the tar.gz files.

    http://krypted.com/windows-server/stashbox-turning-a-mac-mini-into-a-logstash-server/